The Selective High School Placement Test for entry to Year 7 in 2024 was held on 4 May 2023.

 At the time of submitting a selective high school application, applicants may request reasonable adjustments for disability for the test because of a disability, medical condition, injury or behavioural condition.
 In the case of potentially life-threatening medical conditions, parents must request reasonable adjustments for disability at the time of applying.

-If a student is injured or diagnosed after 16 November 2022, parents should contact the Selective Education Unit for advice about late requests for reasonable adjustments.
+If a student is injured or diagnosed after applications close, parents should contact the Selective Education Unit for advice about late requests for reasonable adjustments.

 Find out more about reasonable adjustments.